Zion Clark

-Zion Zachariah Clark (born 27 September 1997) is an American wrestler, professional mixed martial artist, and wheelchair racer.
+Zion Zachariah Clark (born September 29, 1997) is an American wrestler, professional mixed martial artist, and wheelchair racer.
 Clark was born without legs due to a rare disorder called Caudal regression syndrome.
 He attended Kent State University at Tuscarawas, Ohio, where he was a member of the wrestling team.
+Clark was named the "fastest man on two hands” by the Guinness Book of World Records.